wxyz-abcd/node-haxball/README.md

       - onKickRateLimitChange(min, rate, burst, byId, customData): room's kick rate limit was set to (min, rate, burst) by player(byId).
       - onGameStart(byId, customData): game was started by player(byId).
       - onKickOff(customData): game kicked off. triggered individually.
+      - onTimeIsUp(customData): time is up. triggered individually.
+      - onPositionsReset(customData): positions were reset just after a goal. triggered individually.
-      - onLocalFrame(localFrameNo): new game frame was received. triggered individually.
+      - onLocalFrame(localFrameNo, customData): new game frame was received. triggered individually.
       - onGameStop(byId, customData): game was stopped by player(byId).
       - onPingData(array, customData): ping values for all players was received. may only be triggered by host.
       - onExtrapolationChange(value, customData): extrapolation was set to (value). triggered individually.